SHARE CAPITAL OF A COMPANY IN NIGERIA

 In final summary, shares are important elements of a company formation.
 It represents the interest of a shareholder in a company.
 The share capital is equivalent to the amount of money invested by the shareholders in exchange for ownership of the company.

-Written by the Corporate & Commercial Law Department at Resolution
+Written by the Corporate & Commercial Law Team at Resolution Law Firm

 | WhatsApp |Telegram: +2348099223322